-Work your way through Belgium’s list of hundreds of specialty beers at one of these rocking bars.
-Which are the best bars in Brussels, Antwerp or Ghent?
+Work your way through Brussels by way of the hundreds of specialty beers at one of these rocking bars.
+Which are the best bars in Brussels?

 Belgium is a trove of quirky and cultural experiences.
 You’ll find plenty of reasons to celebrate Belgium’s eccentric carnivals, art-house cinema scene and excellent shopping facilities – but up the top of the list of things to do in Belgium, diving into the Belgian specialist beer industry is a must.

 Beer and bar life are an ingrained part of Belgian culture.
 Belgium’s mix of traditional and trendy bars are perfect for discovering a slice of local life and impressing your visitors over a pint of witbier or trappist ales.
 When you need a break from hopping the best bars in Brussels, you’re only a jump away from numerous other local, party destinations.

 Here you’ll find a range of the top bars to help you dig into Belgium’s culture.